Deep Hyperspectral and Multispectral Image Fusion with Inter-image Variability: The proposed method

 \textbf{Optimization w.r.t. $\bV_{\!h}$:} This optimization problem can be written as:

 As discussed above, designing accurate handcrafted regularizers for $\phi_h(\bV_{\!h})$ may be complicated.
 To address this issue efficiently, we propose to use a strategy that leverages a CNN denoiser.
-Popular strategies are the Plug-and-Play (PnP) framework~\cite{venkatakrishnan2013plug} and the Regularization by Denoising (RED) scheme~\cite{romano2017little}.
-In this work, we shall consider the RED strategy since it is more stable with respect to parameter $\lambda_h$ selection when compared to PnP methods~\cite{romano2017little}.
-Consider denoising an HI $\bV$, we define the CNN denoiser as $\calD(\bV)$.
+Popular strategies are the Plug-and-Play (PnP) framework~\cite{venkatakrishnan2013plug} and the Regularization by Denoising (RED) scheme~\cite{romano2017little}. {In this work, we consider the RED strategy since it is associated with an explicit optimization objective and because it was experimentally shown in~\cite{romano2017little} to have more stable convergence and robustness in relation to the selection of hyperparameters when compared to PnP methods.} Consider denoising an HI $\bV$, we define the CNN denoiser as $\calD(\bV)$.
 RED framework defines $\phi_h(\cdot)$ as the inner product between an image and its denoising residual:

 where $\langle\cdot, \cdot\rangle$ denotes the inner product.
 This can be interpreted as an image-adaptive Laplacian regularizer.
 Using~\eqref{eq:RED_reg_def}, the optimization problem~\eqref{eq:v_h_opt} becomes